 It is often difficult for patients with chronic inducible urticaria to completely avoid the physical stimuli that trigger wealing .
-Patients are recommended to minimise exposure to the trigger as much as possible, although induction of tolerance (described below) requires daily exposure to the trigger.
+It is recommended that patients minimise exposure to triggers as much as possible, although the induction of tolerance (described below) requires daily exposure to a trigger.

-An algorithm to treat chronic urticaria is included in the international guidelines (see Figure 4) , which should be used with caution in children and pregnant/lactating women.
+An algorithm to treat chronic urticaria is included in the international guidelines (see figure 4) , these guidelines should be used with caution in children and pregnant/lactating women.
 Drugs that are contraindicated in pregnancy should not be used .